USEFUL INFORMATION FOR YOUR STAY IN ITALY

 3. OPENING AN ITALIAN BANK ACCOUNT

-To open a bank account you must have a valid ID and the Italian tax code.
+In order to open a bank account you must have a valid ID and the Italian tax code.
+Non-EU citizens might be required to be in possession of the residence permit or the receipt of the request of residence permit.

 4. POSTE ITALIANE

 “Poste Italiane" is the national mail service.
 Besides the traditional mail services, "Poste Italiane" also offers banking services such as checking accounts.
-Please check for further information on the offered services, office location and timetables.
+Please visit the website www.posteitaliane.it. for further information on the services offered.

 - A 16,00 € revenue stamp (marca da bollo that you can purchase at the Tobacco store);

-- Proof of Financial resources to support your stay in Italy/Copy of the document “dichiarazione di assegnazione” of your Grant issued by the Italian Government.
+- Proof of Financial resources and Health Insurance provided in the document “Dichiarazione di assegnazione di borsa di studio (Awarding Letter of your Grant) issued by the Italian Embassy in your country.

 For more information, you can check the following website:www.portaleimmigrazione.it